REG 05.20.20 - Reappointment, Promotion, and Tenure Dossier Format Requirements

 Sections VII-VIII to be completed by the department head

 VII.
-EXTERNAL EVALUATIONS - NOT required for Reappointment as Assistant Professor cases. {See NCSU REG05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review}
+EXTERNAL EVALUATIONS {See NCSU REG05.20.05 – Consultation and Written Assessments, Recommendations and Responses in RPT Review}

 The Departmental Voting Faculty (DVF) assessment and the Department Head’s recommendation must follow the RPT Dossier Format outline; i.e., do not provide in memorandum format, insert memoranda or include language as if written to an individual or group.

-B. Department head's written recommendation including early tenure explanation, if applicable and explanation of missing DVF votes and abstentions.
+B. Department head’s written recommendation including early tenure explanation, if applicable, explanation of missing DVF votes, and an explanation for any case that does not contain the required number of peer teaching evaluations.
 (Page limit: 2)

 C. Optional candidate response if applicable (Page limit: 2).
 The department head must make any candidate response available to the DVF.